Rogdham/pyzstd/index.rst

     .. py:attribute:: contentSizeFlag

-        Content size will be written into frame header **whenever known** (default:1)
+        Content size will be written into frame header whenever known.

-        Content size must be known at the beginning of compression, such as using :py:func:`compress` function, or using :py:meth:`ZstdCompressor.compress` with a single :py:attr:`ZstdCompressor.FLUSH_FRAME` mode.
+        Content size must be known at the beginning of compression, such as using:

+            * :py:func:`compress` function
+            * :py:func:`richmem_compress` function
+            * :py:class:`RichMemZstdCompressor` class
+            * :py:class:`ZstdCompressor` class with a single :py:attr:`~ZstdCompressor.FLUSH_FRAME` mode.

+        Default value is ``1``.

     .. py:attribute:: checksumFlag

-        A 32-bits checksum of content is written at end of frame (default:0)
+        A 4-byte checksum of content is written at end of frame.
+If decompression verification fails, an error will be raised.

+        Default value is ``0``.

     .. py:attribute:: dictIDFlag

-        When applicable, dictionary's ID is written into frame header (default:1)
+        When applicable, dictionary's ID is written into frame header.

+        Default value is ``1``.

     .. py:attribute:: nbWorkers